Nonequilibrium steady-state Kubo formula: equality of transport coefficients: Microscopic XXZ model

 Using time-dependent density-matrix renormalization group (tDMRG) method and the mentioned Lindblad magnetization driving we study spin transport in a class of XXZ spin chains,

 with $h_{3k}=-h, h_{3k+1}=-h/2, h_{3j+2}=0$.
 For $h=1$ we have quantum chaotic model~\cite{PRE10}, while for $h=0$ the model is integrable.
-Spin current operator is $j_{k,k+1}=2(\sx_k \sy_{k+1}-\sy_k \sx_{k+1})$.
+Spin (magnetization) current operator is $j_{k,k+1}=2(\sx_k \sy_{k+1}-\sy_k \sx_{k+1})$.
 For small driving $\mu$, we typically use $\mu=0.01$, the NESS is close to the identity operator and one therefore studies infinite-temperature transport at half-filling (zero magnetization).
 Details of numerical implementation can be found in e.g.~\cite{JSTAT09,PRL16} and references cited therein.

-In the main text we presented data for a chaotic system, here we study the integrable case, $h=0$ and $\Delta=1.5$, where diffusion was observed.
+In the main text we presented data for a chaotic system, here we study the integrable case obtained for $h=0$ and $\Delta=1.5$, where diffusion was observed.
 Indeed, we see (Fig.~\ref{fig:XXZ}) that with system size $D$ converges to a constant independent of $\Gamma$.
 However, the convergence is slower.
-Finite-size correction does not scale as $\sim 1/L$, predicted by our theory for diffusive bulk evolution, but as $\sim 1/L^\alpha$ with $\alpha \approx 0.5$ (precise value is hard to determine due to limited data).
-We do not presently understand the origin of such slow convergence.
-Remember that $\sim 1/L$ correction in the case of diffusion was due to boundary effects, which in a diffusive system are expected to extend to a fixed distance into the bulk.
-Stronger finite-size effects like $1/L^{0.5}$ could either suggest that the effect of a boundary extends further into the system, or that the Fick's law has $\sim 1/L^{0.5}$ corrections in the bulk.
+Finite-size correction does not scale as $\sim 1/L$, predicted by our theory for diffusive bulk evolution, but rather as $\sim 1/L^\alpha$ with $\alpha \approx 0.5$ for $\Gamma=1$ (precise value is hard to determine due to limited $L$).
+We do not at present understand the origin of such slow convergence.
+Remember that $\sim 1/L$ correction in the case of diffusion was due to boundary effects, which in a diffusive system are expected to have a finite extent around the edge.
+Stronger finite-size effects, like $1/L^{0.5}$, could either suggest that the effect of a boundary extends further into the system (it should affect $\sim L^{0.5}$ sites), or that the Fick's law has $\sim 1/L^{0.5}$ corrections in the bulk.
 It is not clear if it signals some non-diffusive physics; we note that in higher NESS current fluctuations non-diffusive scaling has indeed been observed~\cite{PRB14}.
-What is puzzling is that similar slow convergence has also been observed in a weakly perturbed XXZ model~\cite{PNAS18} (which is not integrable anymore), so it could be an effect having origin in some particular property of the XXZ model.
-An alternative explanation could also be that in the XXZ model finite size effects are simply larger, and at $L=128$ we might not yet be in the asymptotic regime of $\sim 1/L$ scaling (magnetization profiles though are nicely linear for studied sizes).
+What is puzzling is that similar slow convergence has also been observed in a weakly perturbed XXZ model~\cite{PNAS18} (which is not integrable anymore), so it could be an effect having an origin in some particular property of the XXZ model.
+An alternative explanation could also be that in the XXZ model finite size effects are simply larger, and at $L=256$ we might not yet be in the asymptotic regime of $\sim 1/L$ scaling (magnetization profiles though are nicely linear for studied sizes).